flyingace/generate-react-component/README.md

-# generator-react-component
+# generator-vue-component
 Generator for creating React components with related files.

 ## Installation

 Because this generator is currently still in development, the normal process of installing it as an npm package will not work.
 Instead you will have to follow these steps:

 First, install [Yeoman](http://yeoman.io) and clone this repo to your machine.
-Then cd into the `generator-react-component` directory and run
+Then cd into the `generator-vue-component` directory and run
 ```bash
 npm install
 ```